64kramsystem/personal_notes/git.md

 # Add a root (initial) commit
 #
-git add --allow-empty -m "Initial (empty) commit" git rebase -i --root
+git commit --allow-empty -m "Initial (empty) commit" git rebase -i --root

 # Programmatically run an interactive rebase.
 Example: edit all the commits of a branch: